 Quality service from the beginning

-Harvey and Tamara McLendon bought the company that became Longleaf in 2006 from a sole proprietor who wanted to retire.
+Harvey and Tamara McLendon bought the company that became Longleaf in 2007, from a sole proprietor who wanted to retire.
 Harvey did the IT support, while Tamara did the books.
 They inherited several clients, including a three-location veterinary practice.
-They hired their first employee that year – an experienced consultant – knowing that they needed to show their new clients that they were investing in high-level expertise.
+They hired their first employee soon thereafter – an experienced engineer – knowing that they needed to show their new clients that they were investing in high-level expertise.

-The proof of the success of their approach is that they still serve almost all of those original clients, including lawyers, doctors, financial services firms, and veterinarians.
-And most of those clients have referred other businesses to Longleaf, recommending the team for its skills, responsiveness, and reasonable pricing.
+The proof of the success of their approach is that Longleaf still services almost all of those original clients, including lawyers, doctors, financial services firms, and veterinarians.
+And most of those clients have referred other businesses to Longleaf, because we are: